tableau/extensions-api/community/index.md

 layout: community
 ---

 The following extensions have been written by the Tableau Community and made available to use.
-Click on the extension to download the `.trex file`, then copy that file to `~\Documents\My Tableau Repository (Beta)\Extensions` to use the extension in Tableau.
+Click on the extension to download the `.trex` file, then copy that file to `~\Documents\My Tableau Repository (Beta)\Extensions` to use the extension in Tableau.
 If you write an extension, [please contribute!]({{ site.baseurl }}/docs/trex_contributing)